 A Colorado native, Emily has a Bachelor of Science Degree in Business Administration from the University of Colorado in Boulder.
 She spent a year studying abroad in Seville, Spain learning Spanish and international business.
 In her spare time, Emily can be found mountain biking, hiking, snowboarding, gardening and enjoying all the outdoor activities Colorado has to offer.

-Cameron supports Energy Smart Colorado part-time as Training Officer.
+Cameron contracts with Energy Smart Colorado as Training Coordinator / Quality Assurance Manager.
 A BPI-certified Building Analyst Professional and BPI-certified Proctor, Cameron served as the Energy Programs Director at Cloud City Conservation Center for seven years before starting his own firm in 2019, Efficiency Insights, a specialized consulting business providing high quality building performance services to the Rocky Mountain Region.
 Cameron is passionate about energy efficient, healthy and durable homes, and has experience as a home performance contractor, energy auditor and program implementer.

 Cameron earned a B.A. in Spanish from Amherst College (Massachusetts) and an M.A. in Environmental Leadership from Naropa University (Boulder).
 Cameron lives in Leadville, Colorado with his wife and two boys.
 When not at work, he can found skiing, cycling, or building something.